Go to top of page

 We may work with other service providers to have more childhood intervention services at our children’s centres.
 This may include speech pathologists, occupational therapists and National Disability Insurance Scheme (NDIS) support coordinators, who can help with therapeutic services.

-Autism Friendly Charter
+South Australian Autism Inclusion Charter

-More specialist staff in schools
+More specialist staff in schools and preschools

 We’re employing 100 more specialist staff to support our schools and preschools.
 This includes speech pathologists, occupational therapists, psychologists and counsellors, who will support children and young people with additional needs, including those with autism.